americocunhajr/CROSS-OPT/README.md

 <img src="logo/CROSS-OPT.png" width="40%">

 **CROSS-OPT: Cross-Entropy Optimization for Truss Structures** is a Matlab package that implements a framework for size and shape structural optimization of truss systems.
 The package leverages the Cross-Entropy (CE) method for global search optimization and employs an augmented Lagrangian formulation to handle equality and inequality constraints.
 With some straightforward adaptations, the CROSS-OPT strategy can also be applied to other structural systems and optimization problems.
 More details are in the following paper:
-- *M. V. Issa, A. Pereira and A. Cunha Jr, The cross-entropy method for nonconvex structural optimization, Nonlinear Dynamics, under review, 2024*
+- *M. V. Issa, A. Pereira and A. Cunha Jr, The cross-entropy method for nonconvex structural optimization, 2024 (under review)*

 Preprint available at:
 xxx